anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Covid Hysteria We're Up Against And The Big Picture Data That Puts It Into Perspective.md

 Lockdowns:

 *There is zero meaningful correlation between lockdown strength and covid-19 outcomes*.
-Heavy skepticism toward lockdown efficacy was justfied as early as April, 2020 when it was [shown](https://www.aier.org/article/did-the-lockdown-save-lives/) that regions that locked down sooner had been faring no better than regions that had locked down later.
-When surveying March 1, 2020 - March 1, 2021 (this date range is meant to exclude vaccine uptake&mdash;at this point the United States was on top with only [7.6%](https://ourworldindata.org/covid-vaccinations) of its population fully vaccinated while all other nations hovered [between 1 and 4%](https://ourworldindata.org/covid-vaccinations)) the data unequivocally show no correlation between lockdown strength and covid-19 outcomes.
+Heavy skepticism toward lockdown efficacy was justfied as early as April, 2020 when it was [shown](https://www.aier.org/article/did-the-lockdown-save-lives/) that a region's time to lockdown was a non-factor in mitigating the spread of covid-19.
+From March 1, 2020 - March 1, 2021 (this date range is meant to exclude any significant vaccine uptake&mdash;at this point the United States was on top with only [7.6%](https://ourworldindata.org/covid-vaccinations) of its population fully vaccinated while all other nations hovered [between 1 and 4%](https://ourworldindata.org/covid-vaccinations)) the data unequivocally show no correlation between lockdown strength and covid-19 outcomes.

 Masks:

-*Randomized controlled trials (RCTs) provide extremely scant evidence that masks
+*Randomized controlled trials (RCTs) provide almost no justification for masks*

-*Increased mask usage has zero impact on covid-19 outcomes (explore US, compare countries, compare states)
+*Increased mask usage has zero impact on covid-19 outcomes* (explore US, compare countries, compare states)

 *If you're asymptomatic and healthy, continue living life as normal

 Vaccines:

+*There is no meaningful correlation between vaccine uptake and case growth* Fauci: "With 50% vaccinated I feel fairly certain you're not going to see the kind of surges we've seen in the past"

 *Incredibly